 Last time, we thought about who does the questioning, and whom is questioned during a lesson.
-I dared you to listen back to a your own teacher and to try assigning questions as homework.
+I dared you to listen back to your own teaching and to try to assign questions as homework.

 Types of Questions